Pupwiz/debian11-preseed/README.md

-# Debian fully automatic install through ISO remastering
+# Debian 12  Bookworm fully automatic install through ISO remastering
 Script and configuration to remaster a debian netinst ISO for 100% unattended install

 Usage:
-1. Download a [debian "netinst"](https://www.debian.org/CD/netinst/) image (tested with bullseye)
-2. Adapt the preseed.cfg file to your needs.
+1. Adapt the preseed.cfg file to your needs.
 (This one installs just SSH and sudo)
-3. Run:
+2. Run:
 ```
-./make-preseed-iso.sh debian-11.0.0-amd64-netinst.iso
+./make-preseed-iso.sh
 ```
-This will create a new ISO image named `preseed-debian-11.0.0-amd64-netinst.iso` that installs debian on the first available disk without intervention, not even a boot menu prompt.
+This will create a new ISO image named `preseed-debian-version-amd64-netinst.iso` that installs debian on the first available disk without intervention, not even a boot menu prompt.

 ### WARNING: This deletes stuff!